 Dear Fodera friends and customers,

 You are most likely familiar with CITES, and their relation to the instrument manufacturing world.
 If you are not, CITES is an international agreement that regulates the international trade of endangered and threatened animals and plants.
-Most specifically to Fodera, CITES has regulated the trade of Brazilian Rosewood, Amazon Rosewood, and Madagascar Kingwood for many years.
-As of January 2017, CITES has expanded its list of regulated Rosewoods to include Indian Rosewood as well, something which has caused a lot of issues in the guitar and bass industry, as well as other industries that deal in exotic woods.
+Specifically in consideration to Fodera bass guitars and guitars, CITES has regulated the trade of Brazilian rosewood, Amazon rosewood, and Madagascar kingwood for many years.
+As of January 2017, CITES has expanded its list of regulated rosewoods to include Indian rosewood as well, something which has caused a lot of issues in the guitar and bass industry, as well as other industries that deal in exotic woods.

-- Beginning May 1st, 2018, Indian Rosewood will be a $150 option on any new instrument orders for both Custom and Standard instruments.
+- Beginning May 1st, 2018, Indian Rosewood will be a $150 option on any new instrument orders for both Custom and Standard guitars.

-- Pau Ferro will now be the default option for our Standard Classic basses and guitars as well as our Monarch P. It will continue to be a no-charge fingerboard option on Custom instruments.
+- Pau ferro will now be the default option for our Standard Classic basses and guitars as well as our Monarch P. It will continue to be a no-charge fingerboard option on Custom bass guitars.

 - This will NOT effect any pricing for instruments already ordered, or ordered BEFORE May 1st, 2018.